M5ez/M5ez/examples/OTA_https/README.md

 ## Over The Air (OTA) firmware updates via https

 OTA stands for Over The Air, and in the context of the M5Stack usually means we're upgrading compiled firmware via the WiFi network, without hooking the USB port to a computer and running the Arduino IDE.
-The ez.update routine that we will be using to update the firmware uses https to transport the firmware, because code that is going to be running on all sorts of devices should be encrypted.
+The ez.wifi.update routine that we will be using to update the firmware uses https to transport the firmware, because code that is going to be running on all sorts of devices should be encrypted.

 ![](../../images/ezProgressBar.png)